tgobran/yfinance/yfinance/functionalities/Documentation/Test Plan.md

 ### Quick Fixes

 - There is not a quick fix to this solution that we could implement without knowledge of the structure of the dictionary and what the keys of the dictionary are.
-In order to get an example of the dictionary structure, the value self.ticker must be defined.
-This value is not defined within base.py.
+In order to get an example of the dictionary structure, the value `self.ticker` must be defined.
+This value is not defined within `base.py`.
 It is sent as an argument to the constructor of the class.
 Following where the class is used in code, leads to a long inheritance that still does not reveal potential values that causes this bug.
 As such a quick fix is not possible on our end.